Pre-Counseling Bachelor’s Programs

 Capella University

 Capella University offers an online bachelor of science degree in psychology pre-counseling.
-Coursework consists of ten to 13 general education courses, nine core courses, three master’s degree level courses, and a selection of elective courses.
+Coursework consists of ten to 13 general education courses, nine core courses, three master’s degree-level courses, and a selection of elective courses.
 The three master’s level courses focus on a specific professional specialization, such as clinical mental health counseling, school counseling, or marriage and family therapy.
-Students can transfer a good number of credits towards fulfillment of the degree requirements (check with school for details).
+Students can transfer a good number of credits towards fulfillment of the degree requirements (check with the school for details).

 • Location: Minneapolis, MN